T

 $10–$16

-Anchovies from Monterosso are renowned for their delicate flavor, often served marinated in lemon and olive oil or fried.
-A true taste of the Ligurian Sea.
+Anchovies from Monterosso are renowned for their delicate flavor and are often served marinated in lemon and olive oil, fried, or salted.
+They are a testament to the bounty of the Ligurian Sea.

 Carciofi alla Vernazzana

-Artichokes from the Vernazza region, prepared simply with garlic, parsley, and olive oil to highlight their earthy sweetness.
-A seasonal delicacy.
+Artichokes from the Vernazza region are a local specialty, often prepared simply with garlic, olive oil, and parsley to highlight their unique, slightly sweet flavor.
+They are a seasonal delicacy.

 Where locals eat — best neighborhoods